 In Les Breuleux in the Jura, you can visit the horse retirement home for free and get up close and personal with the four-legged seniors.
 Horses, ponies and donkeys spend their twilight years here and are happy to have company.

-You don't have to go to an expensive park to get to know and explore the natural and plant world of Switzerland.
-There are many places where you can experience Switzerland's spectacular nature for free
+You don't have to go to an expensive park to get to know and explore the nature and plants of Switzerland.
+There are many options where you can experience Switzerland's spectacular nature for free.

 The largest waterfall in Europe is located near Schaffhausen and is over 150 meters wide and 23 meters high.
 A truly gigantic natural spectacle awaits you here.
-You can visit the waterfall from both the north and south banks.
+You can visit the waterfall from the north as well as from the south bank.
 From the north shore you have the opportunity to admire the waterfall for free.
 However, there is a parking fee if you arrive by car.

 You have free access to most of the waterfalls in Switzerland.
 These include the Staubbach Falls, the Giessbach Falls, the Engstligen Falls and of course the world famous Rhine Falls.